Three-cent silver: Type 2 (1854–1858)

 The shift to .900 silver for the three-cent silver was intended to help drive the Spanish coins out of circulation.
-Longacre made changes to both sides of the three-cent silver, engraving a triple line around the star on the obverse and adding an olive branch and bunch of arrows to the reverse.
-These parallel changes were made to the other silver coins of less than a dollar to distinguish the new, lighter coins from the old.
-Since it was more urgent to complete work on the modifications to silver coins such as the half dollar and quarter, Longacre left the three-cent piece for last, and did not complete work on the coin until late 1853.
-The new treasury secretary, James Guthrie, approved the changes on November 10.
+Longacre made changes to both sides of the three-cent silver, engraving a triple line around the star on the obverse and adding an olive branch and a bundle of arrows to the reverse, in order to assist the public in distinguishing between three-cent pieces of type 1 and type 2, since the material value of their silver now differed.
+These parallel changes were made to the other silver coins of less than a dollar as well.
+As it was more urgent to complete work on the modifications to silver coins such as the half dollar and quarter, Longacre left the redesign of the three-cent piece for last, and did not complete work on the coin until late 1853.
+The new treasury secretary, James Guthrie, approved the changes on November 10 of that year.

 Starting with 1854, small quantities of proof coins were struck and apparently distributed in sets with the other silver coins.
 Beginning in 1858, Mint director James Ross Snowden made the proof sets available to the general public.

-The 1853 acts had prohibited the mint from buying silver from the public.
-Since the silver dollar was heavy relative to its value, little silver was presented for striking into that piece.
+The 1853 acts had also prohibited the mint from buying silver from the public.
+Since the silver dollar was heavy relative to its face value, little silver was presented for striking into that piece.
 As the statutes did not permit the public to deposit silver and receive it back in the form of subsidiary silver coins (the three-cent piece through half dollar), this effectively placed the U.S. on the gold standard.
 Despite the statutes, in 1853 and 1854, Snowden had the mint purchase large quantities of silver bullion at a fixed price, generally above the market rate, and struck it into coin.
-Since the subsidiary coins were only legal tender to five dollars, and could not be redeemed for gold, this led to a glut of silver coins in commerce.
-This oversupply, which persisted through 1862, led to lower mintages of silver coins in the mid-1850s, including the three-cent piece.
-The largest mintage for the type 2 three-cent silver was in 1858, when 1,603,700 were struck for circulation.
+The fact that the subsidiary coins were only legal tender to five dollars and could not be redeemed for gold resulted in a glut of silver coins in commerce.
+This oversupply, which persisted through 1862, then led to lower mintages of silver coins in the mid-1850s, including the three-cent piece.
+The largest mintage for the type-2 three-cent silver occurred in 1858, when 1,603,700 were struck for circulation.